 Many small business owners feel like they’re not tech savvy enough to digitize their business.
 They shy away from getting online because they don’t know where to start and think they simply don’t have the skills to do it.
 This is unfortunate because it’s untrue and is causing them to miss out on opportunities.

 Businesses could hire a consultant to develop their digital literacy, but this isn’t necessary.
-Going digital doesn’t necessarily mean creating a fully services website.
+Going digital doesn’t necessarily mean creating a fully serviced website.
 It can be as simple as creating a social media account for your business on popular online platforms like Facebook or Instagram.
 Plus, there are a ton of online resources available to help small businesses get started online, all they need is a little willingness to learn.
 Here are a few that could be useful:

 - How A Poor Online Presence Can Hurt Your Small Business